IndexedDB Transaction Management: Patterns for Reliable Offline State

 How do I ensure transaction durability during abrupt browser closures?

 IndexedDB uses an internal write-ahead logging mechanism, but explicit transaction.oncomplete resolution is the only reliable guarantee of committed state from the JavaScript context.
 Implement periodic flushes for critical state, and avoid relying on beforeunload for final commits.
-Use the Background Sync API to queue uncommitted operations and retry them deterministically upon reconnection.
+Use the Background Sync API Implementation to queue uncommitted operations and retry them deterministically upon reconnection.